University of Kansas logo

 University of Kansas School of Law

-Established in 1878, ranked among the top law schools nationally, with classes held in Green Hall.
+Established in 1878, it is the top law school in Kansas and nationally ranked 70th, with classes held in Green Hall.

 ⚙️